+Within this specification, no distinction is made between roaming and non-roaming scenarios.
+Therefore, within the scope of this specification, the Wa and Wd reference points defined in 3GPP TS 23.234 [2] are considered identical.

-The Wa and Wd reference points are defined in 3GPP TS 23.234 [2].
-The WLAN-UE is equipped with an UICC (or SIM card) in order to access the WLAN interworking service.
+The WLAN-UE is equipped with a Universal Integrated Circuit Card (UICC) in order to access the WLAN interworking service.